trentlarson/endorser-ch/sql/README.md

     claimContext VARCHAR(60),
-    claim TEXT, -- canonical text of the JSON for the claim (but was it directly from the JWT at first?) claimCanonBase64 TEXT, -- base64 encoding of the canonicalized claim claimCanonHashBase64 CHARACTER(44), -- base64 encoding of sha256 hash of the canonicalized claim hashChainB64 CHARACTER(64), -- merkle tree of claimCanonHashBase64 values hashNonce CHARACTER(24) -- randomized 18 bytes (currently base64-encoded), kept private, used for nonceHashHex handleId TEXT, -- global IRI, used to update data via later claims (see also lastClaimId) issuedAt DATETIME,
+    claim TEXT, -- canonical text of the JSON for the claim (but was it directly from the JWT at first?) claimCanonBase64 TEXT, -- base64 encoding of the canonicalized claim -- I'll probably deprecate these in favor of nonceHashHex because someone with a list of DIDs could reverse engineer a claim based on claimCanonBase64 and/or subsequent claimCanonHashBase64s.
+    --claimCanonHashBase64 CHARACTER(44), -- base64 encoding of sha256 hash of the canonicalized claim
+    --hashChainB64 CHARACTER(64), -- merkle tree of claimCanonHashBase64 values
+    hashNonce CHARACTER(24) -- randomized 18 bytes (currently base64-encoded), kept private, used for nonceHashHex
+    handleId TEXT, -- global IRI, used to update data via later claims (see also lastClaimId) issuedAt DATETIME,